Mohiit70/Content-Canvas/README.md

 ## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [LICENSE.md](LICENSE.md) file for details.

 **Happy ideating with Content Canvas! 🚀**